cardan22/bjorkhem/README.md

 I aimed to establish a warm and inviting ambiance, opting for earthy tones and subtly muted colors.

 #### Typography
-I selected the Inter font to improve the visual appeal and readability of the webshop.
+I selected the Jost font to improve the visual appeal and readability of the webshop.
 The aim was to create a text style that is both pleasant and easy to read, harmonizing seamlessly with the overall design.

 #### Logo
 I created a simple logo for Björhem to strengthen its visual identity.
 The logo is minimalistic and easy to understand, making it easier for users to recognize and associate with Björkhem.